Last Updated on March 8, 2021 by Helga Dosa

 The 1994 elections brought many changes to Italy.
 Silvio Berlusconi was elected Prime Minister, but he was forced to step down when the Lega Nord withdrew support to the majority coalition.
 Lamberto Dini became then Prime Minister, a position he held until 1996.

 From 1996 until the beginning of the new century many center-left coalition governments dominated the Italian political landscape.
-In April of 1996 the national elections chose a left wing cohalition led by Romano Prodi.
+In April of 1996, the national elections chose a left-wing coalition led by Romano Prodi.
 The coalition, called L’Ulivo (the Olive Tree) included the Partito Popolare Italiano, the Partito Democratico della Sinistra (PDS) and a few smaller political groups.
-Prodi’s government was to become the third longest surviving government in the country, however, in 1998 he lost the vote of confidence by a margin of just three votes.
+Prodi’s government was to become the third-longest surviving government in the country!
+However, in 1998 he lost the vote of confidence by a margin of just three votes.